top of page

 In a world where community was intact, land was central, elders existed, and bodies were honoured…perhaps there would be fewer therapists, coaches or healers.
 At least in the form we recognise today.

-But in this world?
+But in this world.
+Steeped in the reality of violence and imperialism raging rapidly and unapologetically from those very systems that are supposed to support us?
 The one marked by chronic stress, digital disconnection, fragmented families, systemic oppression, and collective nervous system overwhelm?

 Bridges back to connection.
 Back to the body.
 Back to our emotional literacy.
 Back to each other.
 Back to the parts of us that never got to be held.